igupta1/hydrogpt/TESTING.md

-# Testing Guide for AI Impact Tracker
+# Testing Guide for "See How Your AI Usage Impacts the Environment"

 This guide walks you through testing the fixes for issues #13 and #14.